 but in more chronic diseases, on the other hand, a single dose of an appropriately selected homoeopathic remedy will at times complete even with but slowly progressive improvement and give the help which such a remedy in such a case can accomplish naturally within 40, 50, 60, 100 days.

-[In a chronic case, however, a single dose may cure in up to three months’ time.]
+[In a chronic case, however, a single dose may cure in a month to three months’ time.]

 This is, however, but rarely the case; and besides, it must be a matter of great importance to the physician as well as to the patient that were it possible, this period should be diminished to one-half, one-quarter, and even still less, so that a much more rapid cure might be obtained.

-[While a single dose, a 200C, for example, may cure a patient with chronic disease in one to three months, this is entirely too long for a person to have to wait to be cured.
+[While a single dose may cure a patient with chronic disease in one to three months, this is entirely too long for a person to have to wait to be cured.
 A patient is entitled to expect a cure in much less time.]

 And this may be very happily affected, as recent and oft-repeated observations have taught me under the following conditions